SteelCompendium/data-md-dse/Bestiary/Warg.md

   effect: If a warg used as a mount [[Charge|charges]], their rider gains an edge on melee attacks
     until the end of their turn.
 - name: Shared Crafty
-  effect: If the warg’s rider has the Crafty trait, the warg also has the Crafty trait.
+  effect: If the warg's rider has the Crafty trait, the warg also has the Crafty trait.
 abilities:
 - name: Bite
   type: Action